healthykitchen101/healthykitchen101.com/electric-skillets/reviews/elite-gourmet/elite-gourmet-electric-skillet-eg-6203.md

 *   Cooking Steaks (40%) - **9.4**/undefined

-The Elite Gourmet Non-Stick Electric Skillet EG-6203# has some of the best scores in making pancakes and cooking steaks with exceptional heating speed.
-However, its performance rating is dragged down by our heat distribution analysis.
+The Elite Gourmet Non-Stick Electric Skillet EG-6203# was one of the best skillets for making pancakes and searing steaks, plus the heating speed was exceptional.
+Despite this, the somewhat uneven heat distribution analysis dragged down its performance score.

 ### Analyzing Heat Distribution